carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-not-null-terminated-result.rst

 .. option::  WantToUseSafeFunctions

-   An integer non-zero value specifying if the target environment is considered to implement '_s' suffixed memory and string handler functions which are safer than older versions (e.g. 'memcpy_s()').
-The default value is ``1``.
+   The value `true` specifies that the target environment is considered to implement '_s' suffixed memory and string handler functions which are safer than older versions (e.g. 'memcpy_s()').
+The default value is `true`.